{

 • CallableStatement

-Here is java code to create connection object
+Here is the Java code to create a Connection object

 Class.forName("sun.jdbc.odbc.JdbcOdbcDriver");